Personal Injury lawsuit

 In general, any recovery from a personal injury lawsuit is not taxed, whether it’s the result of a verdict or a settlement.
-However, there are three different aspects of a personal injury settlement or a verdict that is taxed.
-They are three types of damages that are taxed in a personal injury settlement or a verdict:
+However, three different aspects of a confidential injury settlement or a judgment are taxed.
+They are three types of damages that are taxed in a confidential injury settlement or a verdict:

 (1) Compensation for emotional injuries